SKJoy/Docker-Mastodon/README.md

 - Meant to be used behind reverse proxy with SSL termination

 ## Installation
-- It is recommended to copy `Environment/.domain.tld.env` to another file matching the domain name
+- Recommended to copy `Environment/.domain.tld.env` to another file matching the domain name
 - Copy `.sample.env` to `.env` file
 - Update `.env` file to match the previous **environment** file
 - Update `USER_ID` and `USERGROUP_ID` according to the **user** running this Docker instance